sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Change: AJAX Search (Pro) - Added a name attribute for the search button element to enhance form handling and improve accessibility.
 * Change: Swipe Carousel (Pro) - An improvement was made by adding the aria-label attribute to the item link, enhancing accessibility and ensuring that all links have discernible names for better user experience.
 * Fix: Logo Marquee (Pro) - Fixed the text alignment issue and added new options: Text Align and Text Shadow.
-* Fix: Icon Accordion (Pro) - Fixed a bug where the accordions were not closing when the "Close Others on Open" option was disabled.
+* Fix: Icon Accordion (Pro) - Fixed a bug where the accordions were not closing when the &quot;Close Others on Open&quot; option was disabled.
 * Fix: Copy Coupon Code (Pro) - Resolved a problem where the copy operation was failing in some cases.
 This fix ensures that the copy functionality now works reliably across all scenarios.
 * Fix: Quantity Increment Buttons (Pro) - Resolved a problem where the product quantity was not reset to 1 after adding to the cart.
 * Fix: Liquid Full Screen Menu (Pro) - Implemented a fix to address the issue where the widget was not functioning correctly within sticky containers, ensuring consistent behavior and improved user experience.